jeremyFreeAgent/MacOs-Web-Server-Scripts/README.md

 ### What it does

-It's create for a project the Apache2 vhost configuration, activate the vhost, add the host entry in /etc/hosts, restart Apache2.
+It creates for a project the Apache2 vhost configuration, activate the vhost, add the host entry in /etc/hosts, restart Apache2.

 ### What you need